paperless-ngx/paperless-ngx/docs/extending.rst

             docker run -d -p 6379:6379 -restart unless-stopped redis:latest

 6. Install the python dependencies by performing in the src/ directory.
     .. code:: shell-session

         pipenv install --dev

+  * Make sure you're using python 3.9.x or lower.
+Otherwise you might get issues with building dependencies.
+You can use `pyenv <https://github.com/pyenv/pyenv>`_ to install a specific python version.

 7. Generate the static UI so you can perform a login to get session that is required for frontend development (this needs to be done one time only).
 From root folder: